Interplay between band structure and Hund's correlation to increase T$_{c}$ in FeSe

+To isolate the effect of Hundness we make excursions about the \emph{ab initio} reference point, by treating $J$ as a free parameter.
+One of our primary conclusions is that intense and broad low energy spin fluctuations in the vicinity of an antiferromagnetic ordering vector is the primary glue for pairing and the controlling element for $T_{c}$ in several variants of FeSe (both bulk and layered); and that this in turn is controlled by \emph{J}.
+We further show, using constrained RPA, that $J$ can be tuned by varying the screening through, e.g. changes in the geometry such as the change from bulk to monolayer.
+We also consider excursions in Fe-Se bond length, and can find correlation can be enhanced or suppressed by changes in it.
+For Hund's coupling to be effective in driving $T_{c}$ it needs a certain `universal' band feature: the Fe $d_{xy}$ state must be in close proximity to the Fermi energy.

-For the crystal, we find $U$=3.4 eV and $J$=0.6\,eV from c-RPA calculated using the QS\emph{GW} band structure.
-To assess the role of ``Hundness'' we perform a family of calculations making excursion in $J$ between 0 and 1\,eV.
-The single-particle scattering rate, obtained from low energy fitting analysis~\cite{millis,swag18} of imaginary part of the self energy on the Matsubara axis (explained in SM), is found to be insensitive to $J$ for $J<0.4$\,eV.
-For $J$ between 0.4 and 0.7\,eV, it increases almost monotonically.
-At the same time the quasi-particle weight (\emph{Z} factor) which is 0.75 for $J$=0, decreases with $J$ up to $J{\sim}0.68$\,eV reaching a minimum value of 0.24 (see SM, for Fig.~\ref{coherence} for J dependence of orbitally resolved \emph{Z} and scattering rate $\Gamma$) there, and then increases weakly for larger $J$.
-Thus there is smooth transition from coherent to increasingly incoherence with increasing $J$.
-A similar non-monotonic behavior was observed in previous studies of Hund's metals~\cite{dasari}.
-Also \emph{Z} is found to be strongly orbital selective.
-For $J<0.6$\,eV, it is smallest for $d_{xy}$~\cite{yin2011}, followed by $d_{yz}$, $d_{z^2}$ and $d_{x^2{-}y^2}$ in increasing order~\cite{nica}.
-Also we find the scattering rate to be largest for $d_{xy}$, followed by $d_{yz}$, $d_{z^2}$ and $d_{x^2{-}y^2}$.
-Similar conclusions were drawn in a recent orbitally resolved quasi-particle scattering interference measurements performed by Kostin et al.~\cite{kostin2018} in the low temperature orthorhombic phase of FeSe.
-Crucially, for \emph{J} in the 0.6-0.7\,eV range where the superconducting instability is strongest, $d_{yz}$ is the orbital is most incoherent.
-The spectral functions shown in Fig.~\ref{spectra} show the enhanced incoherence due to increased \emph{J}.
-At the point where $T_{c}$ maximizes ($J$=0.68\,eV) the heaviest electron with most incoherent single-particle scattering resides in $d_{xy}$.
+In the crystal, Se sits above and below the Fe plane with height $h{=}1.463$\,\AA\ and bond length $l_{Fe{-}Se}{=}2.39$\,\AA. cRPA yields \emph{U}=3.4\,eV and \emph{J}=0.6\,eV from the QS\emph{GW} band structure.
+To assess the role of `Hundness' we also consider how excursions in \emph{J} between 0 and 1\,eV affect the single-particle scattering rate $\Gamma$, and the inverse \emph{Z} factor, a measure of mass or bandwidth renormalization.
+(The SM explains how each are obtained.) $\Gamma$ is found to be insensitive to \emph{J} for $J<0.4$\,eV, while for $0.4{<}J{<}0.7$\,eV it increases monotonically for all orbitals.
+Thus there is smooth transition from coherence to incoherence with increasing \emph{J}. $1/Z$ increases from 1.33 at $J{=}0$, reaching a maximum of 4.5 in the $d_{xy}$ channel at $J{\sim}0.68$\,eV.
+Correlation increases for all states, but $d_{xy}$ is the heaviest and most incoherent, followed by $d_{xz}+d_{yz}$ (see Fig.~\ref{correl}$a$).
+For still larger \emph{J}, both $\Gamma_{xy}$ and $1/Z_{xy}$ begin to slowly decrease.
+A similar non-monotonic behavior was observed in a previous study of Hund's metals~\cite{dasari} Similar conclusions were drawn in a recent orbitally-resolved quasi-particle scattering interference measurement by Kostin et al.~\cite{kostin2018} in the low temperature orthorhombic phase of FeSe, and the orbital selectivity was emphasized in Ref.~\cite{nica}.